What is MWL318/MWL718 Internship?

-The Internship unit is a short-term (80-160 hours) business placement undertaken as part of a student’s studies.
-Undertaking Internship provides students with an opportunity to explore suitable vocations and gain practical employment experience.
-During Internship students develop professional work habits such as team work, ethical conduct, effective workplace communication and self-management.
+MWL318/MWL718 Internship is a short-term (80-160 hours) business placement undertaken for credit.
+The internship provides an opportunity to explore possible careers and gain practical workplace experience.
+The placement fosters the development of professional work habits including teamwork, ethical conduct, effective workplace communication and self management.

 If you are currently employed, you can consider making a Work Based Learning application.
 WBL requires you to identify a business problem at your workplace and use your university learnings to create a solution to the business problem, and provide deliverables, or tangible outcomes, that prove the solution is real and enduring.